maurapintor/pandavision/README.md

 An example, that creates a subset of the imagenet dataset, can be found in [this gist](https://gist.github.com/maurapintor/25a6d80f9f86d36f72a4b2cc8540008f).

 ### How to start a security evaluation job

+#### The easy way
+You can access the APIs through the web interface by connecting at [http://localhost:8080](http://localhost:8080).
+You will be prompted to the home page of the service.
+Click then on the "Try it out!" button, and you will see a form to configure the security evaluation.
+Upload the model and the dataset of choice, then select the paramters.
+Finally, click "Submit", and wait for the evaluation to finish.
+As soon as the worker finishes processing the data, you will see the security evaluation curve on the interface.

+**Coming soon** :arrow_left: download data in `csv` format.

+#### The nerdy way

 A security evaluation job can be enqueued with a `POST` request to `/api/security_evaluations`.
 The API returns the **job unique ID** that can be used to access **job status** and **results**.
 Running workers will wait for new jobs in the queue and consume them with a FIFO rule.